michalyn97/bikesharing/README.md

 ![image](https://user-images.githubusercontent.com/30275459/148666066-8b649447-7560-4d43-b8ae-6a3cdbb81b50.png)

+Further demonstrating the peak checkout timmes by males

 ![image](https://user-images.githubusercontent.com/30275459/148666076-da997334-f9e3-4b6e-9428-7e60318ca6e3.png)

-A plus to the program is a majority of the customers are subscribers with the average peak day is on Thursdays.
+A plus to the program is a majority of the customers are subscribers.

 ![image](https://user-images.githubusercontent.com/30275459/148666185-716b49ae-f888-494f-af01-43a562a7f9ba.png)